Skip to main content

 Step 3.
 Set Your Editing Preferences

 After your culling preferences, it's time to set your editing ones.
-The first thing you need to choose is the Personal AI Profile, AI Style, or Creator Style you want to use for this edit.
+The first thing you need to choose is the Professional AI Profile, AI Style, Creator Style, or Instant AI Profile you want to use for this edit.

-Note: Keep in mind that Personal AI Editing Profiles trained on Lightroom Catalogs can only be used to edit Lightroom Catalogs, RAWs, and JPEGs.
+Note: Keep in mind that Professional AI Profiles trained on Lightroom Catalogs can only be used to edit Lightroom Catalogs, RAWs, and JPEGs.
 The same logic applies to Profiles trained on Capture One catalogs.

 Moving on is the option to have Aftershoot automatically Crop your images.
 If you wish to use it, simply click on the toggle and select between a Loose or Aggressive setting, as well as your preferred image ratio outcome.

-The next thing you'll need to decide in terms of editing preferences is whether you want to use automatic AI Straightening and apply your LR Preset.
+The next thing you'll need to decide in terms of editing preferences is whether you want to use automatic AI Straightening.

 The last thing you need to decide is which images you want to edit.
 Select the filter group(s) and camera(s), for the images you want to edit.